 Non-native birds such as pigeons, house sparrows, and European starlings were introduced into the United States in the 17th century and have since become a problem in the US, Colorado, and Mesa County.
 These non-native bird species are now considered nuisance pests, which becomes clear when you cannot keep them from nesting or roosting on your CO business or home.

 What makes them a nuisance?
-Pest bird feathers, droppings, and waste can be a problem for a variety of reasons.
-They often result in causing property damage, unsanitary conditions, and a potential health hazard.
-When bird droppings are consistently found on roofs, cars, sidewalks, and buildings, they are not only unsightly and smelly but also corrosive.
+Feathers, droppings, and waste from pest birds can be a problem for a variety of reasons.
+They often result in causing property damage, unsanitary conditions, and a potential health hazards.
+When bird droppings are consistently found on roofs, cars, sidewalks, and buildings, they are not only unsightly and smelly, but also corrosive.

 If pest birds have taken up your home or business as their residence, call us today for a bird control consultation!